-Woodford Patient Capital, run by star stock-picker Neil Woodford, is our 'wild card' selection for 2018.
-It invests predominantly in early-stage UK companies, both quoted and unquoted.
-As it can take years for young businesses to fulfil their potential, it has yet to show its form.
+Woodford Patient Capital, run by renowned stock-picker Neil Woodford, was our ‘wild card’ for 2018 and its net asset value has climbed 7% since.
+It invests predominantly in early stage UK and US companies and, as it can take years for young businesses to fulfil their potential, it has yet to really show its paces.

 Stephen worked with Neil Woodford at Invesco Perpetual as a UK Fund Manager responsible for £120 million of assets.
 Stephen’s strategy focuses on fundamental analysis of large and mid-capitalisation companies.

 Saku’s previous role was as analyst and investment director for the Invesco Perpetual UK Equities team.
 In this role, he was responsible for analysing investment opportunities and assisting Neil Woodford, with a specific focus on early-stage technology companies.
 Prior to his role at Invesco Perpetual, Saku spent many years at a senior level in the British Army.

 Paul began his career at Ernst and Young and his most recent role was as a fund manager on the UK Equities team at Invesco Perpetual.
 Paul has a private equity and corporate finance background and focuses on analysis of early stage and early growth companies.